AtomMaterialUI/material-theme-docs/docs/configuration/main-settings.md

 - Checkboxes and Radio Buttons fill color
 - etc...

-While a set of predefined accent colors are available in the [Accent Color Chooser](/docs/configuration/accents), this setting allows you to set your own custom color.
+While a set of predefined accent colors is available in the [Accent Color Chooser](/docs/configuration/accents), this setting allows you to set your own custom color.

 {% include figure.html content="/screens/accentChooser.png" caption="Accent Color Chooser" %}

 ### Override Accent Color

-From version 2.6.0 there exists the possibility to override the custom accent color with the default one bundled with the theme.
-For instance, for _Oceanic_ the accent color will be `teal` while for _Darker_ it will be `orange` etc.
+From version 2.6.0 there is a possibility to override the custom accent color with the default one bundled with the theme.
+For instance, _Material Oceanic's_ accent color is a kind of teal, whereas _Material Darker's_ is orange.

 This is especially useful for external themes, so that Themes designers can provide their own accent color.

 ----
 ### Notes

-- Contrast color is also used inside "striped tables", independently of the setting.
+- Contrast color is also used inside the striped tables.
-- Some resources, such as the scrollbar, will not get the new custom accent color until next restart.
-- The *Override Accent Color from Theme* setting will take precedence over the selected accent color.
+- The *Override Accent Color from Theme* setting takes precedence over the selected accent color.